Inside the Party Dungeon of One of History's Biggest Arms Dealers

 “In Khashoggi’s time, the process for getting loans from banks was different,” he said.
 “At that time, you could get a lot of money based just on your image.”

 Faced with the remains of the pharaonic image Khashoggi tried so hard to create, I never got a sense that anything I saw in the rooms of La Baraka was meant to stand the test of time.
 Everything felt somehow tacky and temporary.
 The basement was no King Tut’s tomb.
-Instead, like the haunts of so many wealthy people – and like Khashoggi’s own life – it felt like more like a bubble: iridescent, but hollow and ready to pop with the lightest of touches.
+Instead, like the haunts of so many wealthy people—and like Khashoggi’s own life—it felt like more like a bubble: iridescent, but hollow and ready to pop with at lightest of touches.

 *Names have been changed